Burn Ban - Level 1

 Fires allowed in all designated fire pits and grills.
 Propane and gas grills allowed.

-E. 391 Wingert Road , Shelton, WA 98584
+391 E Wingert Road , Shelton, WA 98584

 Located on Harstine Island, Jarrell Cove is a saltwater haven with excellent opportunities for swimming, camping and overnight boat moorage.
-This park is rife with with opportunities for bird and wildlife watching, and walks through dense tree stands and along placid, opal-colored water.
+This park is rife with with opportunities for bird and wildlife watching, offering walks through dense tree stands and along placid, opal-colored water.

 Beach Exploration